sarahmluo/wordlicense/README.md

   1. Version number is updated in package.json and config.xml
   2. Api URL is pointing at prod location
+  3. Sourcemap generation is turned off
-  3. All changes are pushed and merged in GitHub
+  4. All changes are pushed and merged in GitHub

 # Generate aab